NotAPenguin0/spirv_cross/README.md

 ## Disclaimer

 This is a continued version of [spirv-cross](https://crates.io/crates/spirv_cross) with updated dependencies.
 MSL is currently not supported.
 All credit for the original version goes to [Joshua Groves](https://github.com/grovesNL).
+If possible, I would merge the changes in this crate into the original repo (after fixing
+MSL).

+Additional features of this fork compared to the original:
+- Acceleration structures.

 ## Example